 After Peace Corps, Megan continued to follow her fascination with the vibrancy of West African culture and she spent two more years on the continent working with refugees displaced by war.
 After years of extensive world-wide travels she began an inner journey of meditation retreats that eventually led her to graduate studies in Contemplative Psychotherapy at Naropa University in Boulder, Colorado.

-Outside of her work for Dragons, Megan is a Licensed Clinical Professional Counselor and supports adolescents and young adults move through life’s challenges through her private psychotherapy practice.
+Megan is a Licensed Professional Counselor (LPC & LCPC) and supports adolescents and women move through life’s challenges through her private psychotherapy practice.
 She also guides growth oriented backpacking and canoe trips throughout Colorado and Montana and works with the Transpersonal Wilderness Therapy track at Naropa University.
 She is Wilderness First Responder certified.
-In her current role at Dragons as Co-Director of Adult Programs, Megan finds herself consistently nourished and humbled as she supports travelers in meaningful ways as they learn about themselves through transformative cross cultural experiences.
+In her current role at Dragons as a Licensed Therapist, Megan finds herself consistently nourished and humbled as she supports travelers in meaningful ways as they learn about themselves through transformative cross cultural experiences.
 When she’s not delivering telehealth sessions, it’s likely that she’s out marveling at the beauty found in the wild valleys outside her home in southern Montana or practicing her budding Spanish skills adjacent to the vibrant jungles of southern Mexico.